-Uranium concentration in fluorite is highly variable (Piccione et al., 2019; Walter et al., 2018; Wolff et al., 2016), and is often insufficient for U-Pb dating (Piccione et al., 2019).
-In the Pierre-Perthuis fluorite ore, the geodic fluorite Fl{geo}, dated at 130 ± 15 Ma by Sm-Nd (Gigoux et al., 2015), could not have been tested for U-Pb geochronology because it contains no U. Likewise,

-$Fl{og}l$ is not amenable to U-Pb dating.
-The first fluorite generation, Fl{euh} , precipitated during the dissolution of the host dolomite rock, and therefore contains too many carbonate impurities that cannot be excluded from sampling in LA-ICP-MS.
+The uranium concentration in fluorite is highly variable (Piccione et al., 2019; Walter et al., 2018; Wolff et al., 2016) and is often insufficient for U-Pb dating (Piccione et al., 2019).
+In the Pierre-Perthuis fluorite ore, the geodic fluorite Fl{geo} , dated at 130 ± 15 Ma by Sm-Nd (Gigoux et al., 2015), could not have been tested for U-Pb geochronology because it contains no U. Likewise, $Fl{og}1$ is not amenable to U-Pb dating.
+The first fluorite generation, Fl{euh} , precipitated during the dissolution of the host dolomite rock and therefore contains too many carbonate impurities that cannot be excluded from sampling in LA-ICP-MS.

-Compared to U-Pb geochronology of other common lead-bearing minerals such as calcite (e.g., Roberts et al., 2020), fluorite U-Pb geochronology presents some additional analytical challenges.
-Laser induced damage in fluorite were extensively studied (De Bonis et al., 2014; Jia et al., 2005; Rafique et al., 2012; Reichling et al., 1994).
+Compared to U-Pb geochronology of other common Pbbearing minerals such as calcite (e.g., Roberts et al., 2020), fluorite U-Pb geochronology presents some additional analytical challenges.
+Laser-induced damage in fluorite has been extensively studied (De Bonis et al., 2014; Jia et al., 2005; Rafique et al., 2012; Reichling et al., 1994).
 Due to thermal stress and shock waves, large fractures and the ejection of solid fragments commonly occur during the first laser shots (Gogoll et al., 1996; Johansen et al., 1995).
-A 7s pre-ablation, excluded from data used for U-Pb age calculation, helps in getting more stable ablation rates.
+A 7 s preablation, excluded from data used for U-Pb age calculation, helps in getting more stable ablation rates.

-Ablation quality depends on numerous factors including laser parameters (wavelength, fluence and repetition rate) and 435 intrinsic crystallographic features like orientation, chemical impurities, fluid inclusions or defects (Gogoll et al., 1996).
+Ablation quality depends on numerous factors including laser parameters (wavelength, fluence and repetition rate) and intrinsic crystallographic features like orientation, chemical impurities, fluid inclusions or defects (Gogoll et al., 1996).
 Therefore, ablation rate and quality may largely vary from one natural fluorite crystal to another.

-Variations in ablation rates (crater depth/crater diameter) may generate variable downhole fractionations (DF).
-To minimize DF, a low laser fluence (typically 1J.cm-2) and a large diameter are generally preferred (Mangenot et al., 2018).
-However, a fluence of at least 6J.cm-2 was required to ablate Flog2.
-Optical profilometry measurements of ablation pits in Flog2 reveal

-- 440 variable laser crater aspect ratios (see Fig. A1 for measured crater depths by optical profilometry).
-The total crater depths, including the material excluded for analysis during the 7s "pre-ablation" vary from 103 to 145 μm in Pierre-Perthuis fluorite samples and is ca. 210 μm for the HK13 fluorite (see Table A5).
-To correct for DF, a matrix-match primary RM can be used if laser ablation generates similar crater aspect ratios between the reference material and unknown samples (Elisha et al., 2020; Guillong et al., 2020).
-Such a matrix-match RM is not yet available for fluorite U-Pb geochronology (Piccione et al., - 445 2019).
-However, even with the use of such a RM, DF correction may turn out to be incorrect because of variable crater aspect ratios in fluorite.
-Further research is needed to improve the precision and accuracy of fluorite U-Pb geochronology, through the systematic comparison of LA-ICP-MS crater aspect ratios in fluorite samples of known ages.
+Variations in ablation rates (crater depth to crater diameter) may generate variable downhole fractionation (DF).
+To minimize DF, a low laser fluence (typically 1 J cm^{-2}) and a large diameter are generally preferred (Mangenot et al., 2018).
+However, a fluence of at least $6 \, \text{J} \, \text{cm}^{-2}$ was required to ablate Flog 2.
+Optical profilometry measurements of ablation pits in Flog 2 reveal variable laser crater aspect ratios (see Fig. A1 for measured crater depths by optical profilometry).
+The total crater depths, including the material excluded for analysis during the 7 s pre-ablation, vary from 103 to 145 μm in Pierre-Perthuis fluorite samples and is ca. 210 μm for the HK13 fluorite (see Table A5).
+To correct for DF, a matrixmatch primary RM can be used if laser ablation generates similar crater aspect ratios between the reference material and unknown samples (Elisha et al., 2020; Guillong et al., 2020).
+Such a matrix-match RM is not yet available for fluorite U-Pb geochronology (Piccione et al., 2019).
+However, even with the use of such an RM, DF correction may turn out to be incorrect because of variable crater aspect ratios in fluorite.
+Further research is needed to improve the precision and accuracy of fluorite U-Pb geochronology through the systematic comparison of LA-ICP-MS crater aspect ratios in fluorite samples of known ages.
 In addition to DF, other sources of elemental fractionation should also be investigated, such as the influence of the chemical composition of the aerosol (Sylvester, 2008).
-Piccione et al. (2019) reported comparable U-Pb ages acquired on fluorite and associated nacrite, suggesting that this effect may not introduce a significant bias. - 5.3 U-Pb age significance and wider considerations regarding radiometric dating of ore deposits
+Piccione et al. (2019) reported comparable U-Pb ages acquired on fluorite and associated nacrite, suggesting that this effect may not introduce a significant bias.

+5.3 U-Pb age significance and wider considerations regarding radiometric dating of ore deposits